91d906h4/ERC-1155_Token_Transfer/README.md

 ## Usage

-Just access the hidden service with Tor Browser and start to transfer your MyWallet tokens.
+Just access the hidden service via Tor Browser and start to transfer your MyWallet tokens.

 ## License